UrvilMeritorious/sparringzero-backend/README.md

    ```

 3. Set up the environment variables:
-   Create a `.env` file in the root directory and add the following:
+   Create a `.env` file from `.env.example` file in the root directory and add the following:

    ```env
    PORT=3000